skypilot-org/skypilot/examples/llm/vicuna/README.md

 We can start the training of Vicuna model on the dummy data [dummy.json](dummy.json)[^1] **with a single command**.
 It will automatically find the available cheapest VM on any cloud.

-**To train on your own data**, replace the file with your own, or change the line `/data/mydata.json: ./dummy.json` to the path of your own data in the SkyPilot YAML.
+**To train on your own data**, replace the file with your own, or change the line `/data/mydata.json: ./dummy.json` to the path of your own data in the [train.yaml](train.yaml).

 [^1]: The dummy data was original from the official Vicuna repository, [FastChat](https://github.com/lm-sys/FastChat).